quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part15_A_Unifying_Algo.md

 ---

 #### Action-Value Update for n-step Q()
-Background context: The action-value update is for \(n\)-step Q-learning, which generalizes Expected Sarsa and Q-learning by considering the next \(n\) rewards.
+Background context: The action-value update is for $n $-step Q-learning, which generalizes Expected Sarsa and Q-learning by considering the next $ n$ rewards.

 :p What does the action-value update for n-step Q() look like?
 ??x
-The action-value update for \(n\)-step Q-learning updates the value of an action taken in a state based on the returns observed within the next \(n\) time steps.
-This method involves no importance sampling but may involve bootstrapping over only a few steps even if \(n\) is large.
+The action-value update for $n $-step Q-learning updates the value of an action taken in a state based on the returns observed within the next $ n $time steps.
+This method involves no importance sampling but may involve bootstrapping over only a few steps even if$ n$ is large.

 ```java
 // Pseudocode for updating Q(s, a)